konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/async_upload_with_callback/index_nb.md

 **Difficulty:** Advanced

 **Goal:**
-This tutorial aims to guide users in efficiently uploading a large number of files to Konfuzio by utilizing the Document.from_file method in asynchronous mode.
+This tutorial aims to guide users in efficiently uploading a large number of files to Konfuzio by utilizing the `Document.from_file` (see [docs](https://dev.konfuzio.com/sdk/sourcecode.html#document)) method in asynchronous mode.
 The primary objectives achieved through this tutorial are:

 - Efficient File Upload
 - Real-time Notifications